xgouchet/Elmyr/docs/forger.md

  - **fun aWhitespaceChar(): Char**

-    Returns a random char representing a whitespace : a space, a tab or a new line.
+    Returns a random char representing a whitespace: a space, a tab or a new line.

  - **fun aNonNumericalChar(): Char**